marianafpereira/FABAMAQ_Challenge/README.md

 ## Project Structure and Explanation

 ### Components
+- **BaseLayout**: Contains `BaseLayout.jsx` and the `Content.jsx`.
+This `BaseLayout.jsx` component is used to provide a consistent layout for pages, including a header and main content area.
+The `Content.jsx` component is used to display a section with a heading and optional buttons.
 - **Breadcrumb**: Contains `Breadcrumb.jsx` and `Breadcrumb.css`.
 This component is used to display the navigation path (breadcrumbs) for the user.
 - **Footer**: Contains `Footer.jsx`.
 This component is used to display the footer of the application.
 - **Headings**: Contains `TitleHeading.jsx`, `TitleHeading.css`, and `SectionHeading.jsx`.
 These components are used to display various headings and titles throughout the application.
-- **Loading**: Contains `Loading.jsx`.
+- **Loading**: Contains `Loading.jsx` and the `loading.module.css`.
 This component is used to display a loading spinner or message when data is being fetched.
 - **SearchBar**: Contains `SearchBar.jsx` and `SearchBar.css`.
 This component is used to display a search bar for searching users.
+- **UserList**: Contains `UserList.jsx`.
+This component is used to display a list of users with search and filter functionality.
 - **UserStatistics**: Contains `UserStatistics.jsx`.
 This component is used to display statistics related to users, such as the number of posts and comments.
--**BaseLayout**: Contains `BaseLayout.jsx` and the `Content.jsx`.
-This `BaseLayout.jsx` component is used to provide a consistent layout for pages, including a header and main content area.
-The `Content.jsx` component is used to display a section with a heading and optional buttons.
-- **UserList**: Contains UserList.jsx.
-This component is used to display a list of users with search and filter functionality.

 ### Data
 - **urls.js**: Contains constants for the API base URL and API key.

 ### Pages
+- **HomePage.jsx**: This page is the landing page of the application.
+It provides an overview and navigation to other parts of the application.
 - **NewUserPage.jsx**: This page is used to create a new user.
 It contains a form for entering user details and handles form submission.
 - **UserPage.jsx**: This page displays the details of a specific user.
 It allows editing and deleting the user and displays user details such as name, gender, and email.
 - **UserPostsCommentsPage.jsx**: This page displays the posts and comments of a specific user.
 It fetches and displays the user's posts and comments and provides statistics on the number of posts and comments.
 - **ErrorPage.jsx**: This page is displayed when an error occurs.
 It shows an error message to the user.
-- **HomePage.jsx**: This page is the landing page of the application.
-It provides an overview and navigation to other parts of the application.
 - **LoadingPage.jsx**: This page is displayed when the application is loading data.
 It shows a loading spinner or message.

 ### Router